 The finger trigger is solid and not too sensitive as well, with a weight load of 3.5 pounds.
 You’ll also get a solid, 4×32 scope and three 20-inch bolts to get you started.
 Lastly, this crossbow comes with a 1-year limited warranty.

-What we liked: If you’re looking for some serious power, it’s harder to find a tactical crossbow that shoots much heavier than this one.
+What are its best features?
+If you’re looking for some serious power, it’s harder to find a tactical crossbow that shoots much heavier than this one.
 It’s an incredibly powerful crossbow that gives plenty of fun to shoot with.

 Sometimes when purchasing a tactical crossbow, some of them can often leave you without a few handy accessories to help get you started right away.
 These accessories aren’t necessarily required but some items are very nice to have and helps add value to the overall tactical crossbow experience.
 Our pick for the crossbow with the best accessories is the KingsArchery Crossbow.